osisoft/Edge-Data-Store-Docs/content/sds/streams/sds-streams-api.md

 <a id="tocSsdsextrapolationmode2"></a>
 <a id="tocssdsextrapolationmode2"></a>

 Defines how a stream responds to requests with indexes that precede or follow all data in the stream.
-Behavior also depends on the SdsInterpolationMode for a stream.
-If SdsInterpolationMode is set to Discrete, extrapolation will not occur.
-If SdsInterpolationMode is set to ContinuousNullableLeading or ContinuousNullableTrailing, default values will be returned instead of actual data.
+Behavior also depends on the `SdsInterpolationMode` for a stream.
+If `SdsInterpolationMode` is set to `Discrete`, extrapolation will not occur.
+If `SdsInterpolationMode` is set to `ContinuousNullableLeading` or `ContinuousNullableTrailing`, default values will be returned instead of actual data.

 #### Enumerated Values